Court Marriage in Karachi: Process of Court Marriage

 Private Proceedings: Court marriage ensures a confidential and intimate setting for the couple.

-Avoidance of Social Scrutiny: Couples can avoid unnecessary social scrutiny by opting for court marriage.
+Avoidance of Social Scrutiny: Couples can avoid unnecessary social scrutiny by opting for a court marriage.

 NADRA CRMS Registration and National Family Tree Authority